Lupercio421/data_pipelines_pocket_reference/Readme.md

 # Data Pipelines Pocket Reference
-This is the repo of my development work reading DPPR by James Densmore
+This repo contains the file for my development work for DPPR by James Densmore.

 # Reflections